sderaps/DMM/README.md

 ## Welcome to Diabetic Masked Man!

 Diabetic Oversized Watch Face For MDI Injection Created with Samsung Watch Face Studio that are Compatible with Wear OS 5+ using GlucodataHandler for the Visually Impaired.
+ATTENTION!
+Faces are being periodically updated to be better as I learn the Software.
+You will be able to tell if the (Watchface)###.wfs has been worked on by looking at the upload date.

 ## Watch Faces for Dexcom G7, Xdrip+, using GlucodataHandler Complications